 Shared value — coined in 2011 by Michael E. Porter and Mark Kramer — can structure the relationship between for-profit and nonprofit.
 Instead of creating net-new initiatives for delivering on social good, companies can work alongside existing organizations.
 Trading value for value and sharing in the positive outcomes.

 Speaking confidently about shared value is important when approaching brands for possible partnerships.
 We use four P’s as useful buckets to organize details of a co-amplification partnership.

 Here are some Mighty Ally client examples:

-People – Reach a Hand Uganda (RAHU) is a sexual health and reproductive rights education nonprofit in Uganda.
+People — Reach a Hand Uganda is a sexual and reproductive health and rights (SRHR) nonprofit in Uganda.
 Lucky Bloke is an international condom retailer with vast expertise around safe sex practices.
-Instead of just donating money and product (which they did), Lucky Bloke spent time with the RAHU team – sharing their knowledge and training them on the latest trends in SRHR.
+Instead of just donating money and product (which they did), Lucky Bloke spent time with the RAHU team — sharing their knowledge and training them on the latest trends in SRHR.

 Platform — Waves For Water has partnered with global travel brand Tumi for years.
 Besides funding, Tumi helps capture images, stories, and videos.
 Then broadcasts this content across their digital and social channels.
 Tumi’s brand marketing team promotes core attributes of adventure and exploration, while Waves For Water reaches vast new audiences.

 Philanthropy — For large corporations, philanthropic money will flow through their foundation.
 And it’s a great place to start (take that cash!).
 But tapping into their people, platform, and product can be just as valuable — strengthening your mutually beneficial relationship.
 Like Lwala’s multi-pronged partnership with the corporate side of Tivity Health, its chosen nonprofit partner Health eVillages, and even the CEO’s personal fund, the Tramuto Foundation.